AlertMend/AlertMend.io/public/blog/troubleshooting-unhealthy-elasticsearch-nodes-kubernetes.md

 author: "Himanshu Bansal"
 ---

-# Troubleshooting Unhealthy Elasticsearch Nodes on Kubernetes: Causes and Solutions

 Elasticsearch nodes can become unhealthy in Kubernetes due to various reasons.
 Here's how to diagnose and fix common issues.

 ## Common Causes